 All new investments held by the Company are designated as FVTPL upon initial recognition.
-The Company includes equities, loans and receivables, and other interest-bearing investments in this category.
+The Company includes equities, loans and receivables, loans and convertible debentures, and other interest-bearing investments in this category.
 These financial assets and liabilities are designated upon initial recognition on the basis that they are part of a group of financial instruments that are managed and have their performance evaluated on a fair value basis, in accordance with risk management and investment strategies of the Company.